giellalt/lang-olo/olo.md

 * **+Ex/Num** - This tag is not added in lexc.
 The POS tag before derivation is converted into this tag when compiling FST for disambiguation.
 * **+Ex/V** - This tag is not added in lexc.
 The POS tag before derivation is converted into this tag when compiling FST for disambiguation.

-The morphological analyses of wordforms of Livvi are presented in this system in terms of following symbols.
+The morphological analyses of wordforms of Livvi Karelian are presented in this system in terms of following symbols.
 (It is highly suggested to follow existing standards when adding new tags).